mawinkler/playground-one/docs/scenarios/endpoint-security/deep-security/ds-integrate-and-service-gateway.md

 - Deep Security is securing (simulated) on-premise instances.
 - Since you want to move to the Vision One platform you start with integrating Deep Security with the platform.
+- You want to get the benefits of XDR for your environment.
 - You want to utilize the Service Gateway for Smart Protection Network and Active Update functionalities.

 ## Integration Workflow